Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 • Newer construction and larger lots than most of Marin at this price

-• The Olive / Sinaloa / San Marin public school pathway
+• The Olive / Sinaloa / San Marin public school pathway (verify assignments by address)

 • Wine country proximity without crossing the Golden Gate